-If a child turns 18 before they plead guilty or are convicted, they cannot receive youth sentences but the child’s age at the time of the offence must be taken into consideration.4 Courts must follow any sentencing guideline unless it would be contrary to the interests of justice to do so.5 The Court of Appeal has also empahsised that turning 18 is not a ‘cliff edge’ and age remains a relevant factor for young people.
+If a child turns 18 before they plead guilty or are convicted, they cannot receive youth sentences but the child’s age at the time of the offence must be taken into consideration.4 Where a defendant receives a conditional discharge as a child, but breaches it after turning 18, the breach will be heard in the adult magistrates’ court (or Crown Court) and the defendant will receive an adult sentence.
+Courts must follow any sentencing guideline unless it would be contrary to the interests of justice to do so.5 The Court of Appeal has also emphasised that turning 18 is not a ‘cliff edge’ and age remains a relevant factor for young people.

 It can therefore be very important to avoid delay if a child is approaching their 18th birthday in a criminal case.

-- Section 29 Children and Young Persons Act 1963.
-Where the court has accepted jurisdiction for a grave crime before the defendant attains 18, the court may proceed to trial and sentence, including a Detention and Training Order (DTO), even though the defendant is 18 at the time of trial or sentence: Aldis v DPP EWHC Admin 403. (back)
+- 1. Section 29 Children and Young Persons Act 1963.
+Where the court has accepted jurisdiction for a grave crime before the defendant attains 18, the court may proceed to trial and sentence, including a Detention and Training Order (DTO), even though the defendant is 18 at the time of trial or sentence: Aldis v DPP EWHC Admin 403

-- Paragraph 5, Overarching Principles: Sentencing Youths, Sentencing Guidelines Council, November 2009, R v Ghafoor EWCA Crim 1857. (back)
+- 4. Paragraph 5, Overarching Principles: Sentencing Youths, Sentencing Guidelines Council, November 2009, R v Ghafoor EWCA Crim 1857.